Herein lies the secrets of Aetherean lore.

 Grand Luminary: Ruler of Aetherealm, the most prestigious and honorable title to hold.
 They are in charge of keeping the peace between the Keepers and being the ultimate “Guiding Light” for all of Aetherealm.
 They are also entrusted as the protector of the Arcaenyx to ensure no harm comes to it.
 Having access to, and protecting, the Arcaenyx is the largest responsibility of the Grand Luminary, even in all of Aetherealm.
 At their coronation, they are given the Lexicon of Luminaries and the Vaelstone (see below), two artifacts that are essential for the Grand Luminary to rule and protect what is necessary.

 Keepers: Rulers of the individual strongholds and cities within Aetherealm.
-Current titles held by: Vaelric of Sporehold, Oberon of Aetherspire, Alice of Felrose, Bastian of Stonehaven, Eon of Moonvael, Terryk of Briarthorne, Aeva Of Tidefall, and Nyxa of Grimhollow.
+Current titles held by: Vaelric of Sporehold, Oberon of the Aetherspire, Alice of Felrose, Bastian of Stonehaven, Eon of Moonvael, Kavanna of Briarthorne, Terryk of Tidefall, and Nyxa of Grimhollow.

 Map of Everwhen: The Aetherealm Map of Time created by Ryder towards the end of his journey.
 It’s basically an upgrade to his current map he has been using since the beginning.
 It’s an ever-changing and interactive map that shows small runes in the locations of core memories he’s made throughout Aetherealm, which are portals to his past, his own “mushrune”—a marker that moves with him like a video game, and areas that glow bright blue are in dire fissure areas throughout Aetherealm where aether seeps the most.
 The areas of the map that are not discovered are veiled.